Last Updated: June 30, 2022

 Variant strains are expected to continue to be identified in the future.
 International scientific and public health communities continue to work to understand the biological significance of these strains, including how current vaccines may help protect against them.

 Alberta is continuously monitoring for all variant strains of COVID-19.
 Refer to Alberta Health for the latest case numbers.

 Research is ongoing to look at vaccine effectiveness against new COVID-19 strains that come up.

 Symptoms of COVID-19 caused by variants are the same as original COVID-19.

-While the new COVID-19 Variants of Concern seem to spread more easily, they are thought to spread in the same way as the usual virus.
-This means that the same types of preventive strategies will be effective.
-To protect yourself and those around you, follow all public health guidance, including:
+While the variants of concern spread more easily, they spread in the same way as original COVID-19.
+This means the same types of preventive strategies will be effective.
+However, these variants can more easily take advantage of any relaxation of those preventive measures.

 To protect yourself and those around you, take these steps to prevent the spread of COVID-19, even if immunized: